phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

   This system is now broken.
 Our social housing programs were gutted in the '90s, leading to their present day deterioration.
 Meanwhile, post-Great Recesssion global economic conditions, in addition to unearned returns on equity for existing homeowners, have inflated housing prices beyond the reach of most young, middle and low income people.
 -->

-In 2011, a little under half of the population of the city of Toronto rents their housing,[^census-2011] and home-ownership is out of reach for the young and those with middle and low incomes.
-Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
+In 2011, a little under half of the population of the city of Toronto rents their housing,[^census-2011] and home-ownership is out of reach for the young and those with middle and low incomes.[^cbc-squeeze] Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
 Why should they be subjected to a tenure regime that significantly disadvantages them socially, economically and politically compared to the (government subsidized) homeowning population?

 <h2>Making the economic case for rent stabilization</h2>